 tower garden

-Once your seeds have germinated, you’ll soon be ready to transfer the seedlings into your tower.
-This is a really exciting time because it’s like watching your kids start kindergarten.
-You’ve babied and nurtured them up to this point and now it’s time to let them grow!
-Things get a lot easier at this stage.
-Once your seedlings are transferred the automated watering and lighting takes over.
-At this point there’s nothing much to do than keep an eye on your water levels and make sure your nutrient and pH levels stay within range.
-And of course, watching your plants grow bigger and bigger is really satisfying to see.
+Once your seeds have germinated, it will soon be time to transfer the seedlings into your garden tower.
+This is an exciting moment, much like sending your kids off to school.
+You’ve cared for them up to this point, and now it's time to let them to thrive.
+Things get easier from here, as the automated watering and lighting system of your tower garden takes over.
+All you need to do is monitor the water levels and ensure the nutrient and pH levels are balanced.
+We'll show you how to do this as you keep reading down below.
+Watching your plants grow in your tower garden is a really rewarding experience!

 There are many benefits to starting and growing a tower garden.
 All the benefits you read about BEFORE purchasing your tower make a lot of sense – growing organic food without chemicals and pesticides, recycling water for irrigation, faster grow times vs. soil, and how vertical gardens take a lot less space.
 All of this is true.
 But some benefits are hard to truly appreciate until AFTER you get your tower.
 Namely – how INCREDIBLE it is to have farm-fresh food at your fingertips.
 The aroma of freshly picked basil and adding it to your pasta sauce is an awesome feeling.
 Putting lettuce you've grown yourself, into your sandwiches.
 The satisfaction of growing your own food!
 And how much fun the entire process is.
 It's a really fun and enjoyable hobby.